cubiless/nestjs-message-broker/README.md

 #### Exchanges

-- `my-broker/messages`
+- `my-broker.user-services.messages`
-- `my-broker/retries`
+- `my-broker.user-services.retries`

 #### Queues

-- `my-broker/retries`
+- `my-broker.user-services.retries`
-- `my-broker/user-services/app-service/handle-created-user`
+- `my-broker.user-services.app-service.handle-created-user`
-- `my-broker/user-services/app-service/handle-user`
+- `my-broker.user-services.app-service.handle-user`

 ### Flow-Chart

-1. Publish in `my-broker/messages`
+1. Publish in `my-broker.messages`
 2. Route to
-    1. `my-broker/user-services/app-service/handle-created-user`
+    1. `my-broker.user-services.app-service.handle-created-user`
-    2. `my-broker/user-services/app-service/handle-user`
+    2. `my-broker.user-services.app-service.handle-user`
 3. Process message

 ### What happens if the processing fails

-1. Reroute to `my-broker/retries`
+1. Reroute to `my-broker.user-services.retries`
 2. Calculate the delay of the next try
-3. Publish again in `my-broker/messages` and wait the delay
+3. Publish again in `my-broker.user-services.messages` and wait the delay
 4. Route **only** to the subscriber of failed process

 ## Retry-Strategy